louisowen6/NLP_Stacking_Ensemble/README.md

 Deepanway Ghosal, et al. 2017.
 Iitp at semeval-2017 task 5: An ensemble of deep learning and feature based models for financial sentiment analysis.
 In Proceedings of the 11th International Workshop on Semantic Evaluation (SemEval-2017).
 Association for Computational Linguistics, Vancouver, Canada. http://alt.qcri.org/semeval2017/.

+## License

+The underlying code of this project is licensed under the [MIT license](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/LICENSE).